 From the glamour of horseracing and the thrill of the hunt, to the deserts and plains of Africa, Sporting & Wildlife Art is an exciting and eclectic genre that spans across the 17th, 18th and 19th Centuries to the present day.

 Appealing to a wide international base of collectors - both established and new - the category encompasses a rich variety of subject matter, including wild animals, dogs and traditional country sports.
 Today, Sporting & Wildlife Art can realize from £2,000 to over £20 million, making it an exciting area from which to collect, at all levels of the market.

-We invite you to contact one of the Specialists listed below if you are interested in buying or selling your works of Sporting and Wildlife Art.
+As market leaders in the field, we invite you to contact one of the Specialists listed below if you are interested in buying or selling, or would like free advice for your property.